 But moves to recognize the presence of unauthorized immigrants are controversial, especially when they involve official documents perceived as incorporating them into the mainstream of American life.
 When California’s AB60 law was under debate in 2011, opponents came out in force.
 Among other harms, the law would increase the number of accidents because, they claimed, many immigrants drive older, unreliable cars, can’t read signs in English, or are inexperienced drivers.

 The results were striking.
 Looking at the program’s first year, researchers found no significant change in the number of accidents per capita or in the rate of fatal accidents.
-Its effects were strongly felt, however, in the rate of hit-and-run accidents, which decreased by 7-10 percent over the year before.
-That means roughly 4,000 fewer hit-and-runs, amounting to nearly $3.5 in savings for drivers who otherwise would have had to cover the costs incurred by the absentee at-fault driver.
+Its effects were strongly felt, however, in the rate of hit-and-run accidents.
+In areas with higher numbers of unauthorized immigrants, hit-and-runs decreased by 7-10 percent over the year before, relative to the change seen in areas with fewer unauthorized immigrants.
+That means roughly 4,000 fewer hit-and-runs, amounting to nearly $3.5 million in savings for drivers who otherwise would have had to cover the costs incurred by the absentee at-fault driver.

 Notably, looking at the uptake of licenses alongside new auto registrations suggests that many of the newly licensed had been driving before the policy shift.
 As the researchers explain, this points to the reason why hit-and-run accidents decreased:

 AB60 explicitly prohibits law enforcement officers from reporting license holders to Immigration and Customs Enforcement.
 Consequently, unauthorized immigrants with a valid form of in-state driving authorization have weaker incentives to flee the scene after an accident, because they are less likely to fear deportation.